-The Early Introduction to Health Careers 2 pipeline program (EIH 2) at Western Michigan University Homer Stryker M.D.
-School of Medicine (WMed) is a multi-pronged initiative to empower underrepresented 10th grade students in Kalamazoo Public Schools (KPS) and fuel their dreams of future careers in the biomedical science and health care fields.
+The Early Introduction to Health Careers pipeline programs (EIH) at WMed are a multi-pronged initiative to empower underrepresented elementary, middle and high school students in Southwest Michigan and fuel their dreams of future careers in the biomedical science and healthcare fields.
 Preference is given to underrepresented-in-medicine minorities, as well as students who are low income and/or first-generation college attendees.

 The EIH 2 pipeline program:

 - Improves education for youth through educational enrichment and exposure to health careers.

 - Decreases current STEM educational gaps for underrepresented students in the community.

 - Over time, improves health disparities through education and leadership development that impacts the social determinants of health by affecting change.

 - Is vital to the growth of well-trained, diverse health professionals who can serve the increasing health care needs of the population.

 The curriculum for the weekend science academies includes:

 - The study of body systems through Team Based Learning, including a session on food literacy at the Kalamazoo Valley Community College Culinary Institute